bobmagicii/domain-tool/README.md

 * PHP 8.3 (with CLI, cURL, OpenSSL)
 * OpenRDAP v0.9.1 (CLI App)

+## Instructions

+* Put the one PHAR file where ever you damn well please.

 ## Basic Usage

 Print a report for the list of domains.